derwebcoder/neote/docs/adrs/offline_first.md

 Offline-first a.k.a. local-first has been around for a while.
 There are plenty solutions out there to enable local (and therefore offline) data management and syncing the local data with remote data stores.
 They often implement conflict resolution to allow multiple states to co-exist and eventuelly sync again.

-This table is an overview of different solutions I found and had a look at (not tried out all of them on my own).

 In a first version of this app I used [Dexie.js](https://dexie.org/) to store data locally (with not intention to sync eventuelly).
 Based on the learnings of the first version I explored different alternatives that would meet the following requirements:

 - (hard) Offline only